University of the Republic (Uruguay): Schools and Institutes

-Other dependencies
+Hospital

 The university has its own hospital in Montevideo, Hospital de Clínicas “Dr. Manuel Quintela”.

 Other cities

-In an effort to decentralize higher education, the University has opened schools in cities other than Montevideo.
+In an effort to decentralize higher education, the university has opened schools in cities other than Montevideo.
 Its Regional Norte in Salto offers degrees in Architecture, Law and Nursing.
 Fragments of other degrees, which can be completed in Montevideo, are also offered there.
 At the Casa Universitaria in Rivera, the Faculty of Sciences offers the Technicature in Management of Environmental Resources, which has a duration of two and a half years.

+Collaborations with UTU and UTEC

+The University of the Republic School of Engineering offers certain courses in collaboration with the University of Labor of Uruguay and Technical University of Uruguay in order to increase penetration of these orientations outside of the capital city.
+Currently the only course being offered in this manner is Informatics Technologist.